fairDataSociety/website-galileo/index.md

   block: one-column-1
   headline: Powered by Swarm and using Openstreetmaps data.
   content: Thanks to the community efforts behind Openstreetmaps maps of the world
-    are already freely available.
-Thanks to the power of Swarm, the data can be hosted by peers, compensating them for the provided storage and bandwidth, addressing also the country maintainers.
+    are already freely available. <br>Thanks to the power of Swarm, the data can be hosted by peers, compensating them for the provided storage and bandwidth, addressing also the country maintainers.
   slug: ''
 - template: signup-bar